willquill/terraria-server/README.md

   - [Packer](https://learn.hashicorp.com/tutorials/packer/get-started-install-cli).
   - Terraform
   - Ansible
+  - awscli

 ## Deploy Automatically

-So you want your own Terraria Server?!
+So you want your own Terraria Server automatically?!
 Here's how ya do it.

 Clone (or [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo)) and enter the repo

 `git clone https://github.com/willquill/terraria-server.git && cd terraria-server`

+Modify `dependencies.tf` to change the `github_name` variable to your own github.

+Create your S3 bucket and DynamoDB table for Terraform state:

+`terraform apply`

 Change the following variables in the following files for your use-case:

 - packer/amzn2-docker.auto.pkrvars.hcl

 Create a [CircleCI](https://app.circleci.com) account.
 Connect it to your GitHub.
 Click "Set Up Project"